awsdocs/aws-amplify-console-user-guide/doc_source/monorepo-configuration.md

 The following instructions demonstrate how to deploy a monorepo app with the Amplify console\.
 Amplify automatically sets the `AMPLIFY_MONOREPO_APP_ROOT` environment variable using the app's root folder that you specify in the console\.

-**To deploy a monorepo app with AmplifyConsole**
+**To deploy a monorepo app with the Amplify console**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose **New app**, **Host web app** in the upper right corner\.